AldrianLoberiano/Patient_Record_Management_System/README.md

 ## License

-This project is for educational purposes.
+This project is for my personal project only.